China's EV maker Nio launches battery leasing service

 The industry ministry has said it would promote the adoption of vehicles with batteries that can be swapped between different makes and models.

-The batteries for Nio's leasing service will be supplied by a company established by Chinese battery makers including leader Contemporary Amperex Technology Co Ltd .
+The batteries for Nio's leasing service will be supplied by a company established by Chinese battery makers including leader Contemporary Amperex Technology.
 The company has registered capital of 800 million yuan, a government filing showed.